theostowell/tstowx.com/content/essays/Purposeful action is oxygen.md

 author: Theo Stowell
 url: essays/action-is-oxygen
 ---
 I've tried building a meditation habit many times.
-It never works out in the long-term and although it's good for clearing and controlling my mind in thei moment, there's something I've found that's better...
+It never works out in the long-term and although it's good for clearing and controlling my mind in the moment, there's something I've found that's better...

 Just doing the things that matter.